-TRADITIONAL AFTER-SCHOOL PROGRAM: NorthStar is open for after-school programming for 3rd-8th grade students from 3:00 P.M. to 7:00 P.M. on Monday, Tuesday, Wednesday, and Thursday.
-There is no after-school programming on Fridays.
+TRADITIONAL AFTER-SCHOOL PROGRAM: NorthStar is open for after-school programming for 3rd-8th grade students from 3:00 P.M. to 7:00 P.M. on Monday-Friday.

 Dinner will be served in partnership with Food Bank for the Heartland.
 Students who attend the Daytime Extended Learning Program may not attend the After-School Program on the same day.
 They may attend the After-School Program on days they are in school.

 Gift Cards for Attendance